infiniteoo/HTMLCSS_video_background/README.md

 ### About

-Utilizing the power of HTML, CSS and a tiny bit if JavaScipt, we create this stunning travel app landing page with looped video background.
+Utilizing the power of HTML, CSS and a tiny bit if JavaScript, we create this stunning travel app landing page with looped video background.

 ![example_gif](./example.gif)